narmeshnigam/omvix/readme_files/readme_solutions.md

 - **Heading**: “Not Sure What Fits Your Home?”
 - **Body**: Guidance for customers unsure about what to select
 - **CTA Button**: “Book a Free Consultation”
-- **Image Prompt**: Omvix consultant demonstrating solutions at a luxury home via tablet
+- **Image Prompt**: iSwift consultant demonstrating solutions at a luxury home via tablet

 ---